Elderberry

 Sambucus canadensis

-Native perennial shrub suitable for Zone 6a NY/Lake Erie, produces high yields of berries after 3-4 years with proper pruning and cross-pollination.
-Labor-intensive harvest but low input crop.
+Native perennial shrub (Sambucus canadensis) suitable for Zones 3-9.
+Produces high yields of berries after 3-4 years with proper pruning and cross-pollination.
+Labor-intensive harvest but a relatively low-input crop.

 Crop Snowflake Score